 A visit to the Anne Frank House is, we think, a must for every visitor to Amsterdam.
 It's quite frankly one of the biggest attractions in the city.
 Not exactly a hidden gem.
-However, it's such a special place that it should be on every visitors' list.
-And with this post, we'll make your visit extra special.
+However, it's such a special place that it should be on every one's list.
+And with this post, we'll make your experience extra special.

 Enrich your Anne Frank house experience

-We highly recommend that you spend half a day to a full day around Anne Frank and her life.
-Below you'll find suggestions for things to do to enhance your experience at the Anne Frank House later in the day.
+We highly recommend that you spend half a day to a full day around this little girl's life.
+Below you'll find suggestions for things to do to enhance your experience at the house later in the day.

 Day itinerary for an in-depth Anne Frank experience